Local activists recall meeting Martin Luther King Jr.

 "I started to stutter.
 I was stuttering so bad," said Asper Jordan.
 "He started to laugh and he hugged me and took my hand and hugged me."

-Kenneth Salaam, however wasn't loss for words that day.
+Kenneth Salaam, however, wasn't at a loss for words that day.
 Known as Freedom Smitty, he was a member of the Freedom Singers.
 He was tasked with leading the demonstrators in Philadelphia in song before Dr. King took the stage

-Over the course of fighting for injustice.
-Salaam and Asper Jordan would be ridiculed and even arrested.
+Over the course of fighting for injustice, Salaam and Asper Jordan would be ridiculed and even arrested.

 That didn't stop Salaam.
 He quit school and began to travel to other American cities, joining Dr. King even the more in the movement.